levin-riegner/flutter-template/README.md

 2. Create 2 URL prefixes for your QA and Production environments.
 3. Setup **Allowlist URL pattern** for each prefix (can be found clicking the 3 vertical dots on each prefix's page).
 4. Update your prefixes inside `build.gradle` for Android.
-5. Update your prefixes inside the `Entitlements` files for iOS .
+5. Update your prefixes inside the `Entitlements` files for iOS.

-> To use Dynamic Links with your Custom Domain follow the instructions on the [Firebase Documentation](https://firebase.google.com/docs/dynamic-links/custom-domains)
+To use Dynamic Links with your Custom Domain follow the instructions on the [Firebase Documentation](https://firebase.google.com/docs/dynamic-links/custom-domains).

 ### Localization
 This template uses `l10n` for localization and managing translations.